BigLayoutData/wbld/README.md

 # Widget BigLayoutData Quickstart

-User-friendly furnishing widget for your apartment layout.
+User-friendly furnishing widget for your apartment layout in USA.
 We leverage AI and a database of floor plans to curate furniture sets from local stores that align with users&#039; layout, budget, and style preferences.

 ## Setup